 Introducing The Revised English Hymnal

 We are pleased to say that we are now at advanced proofs stage and final corrections are currently being examined by the team.
-We are very hopeful of a publication date of spring 2022 for the full music edition and further editions to follow.
-If you would prefer a refund on your back-order, pls do contact us and we will process this immediately.
+We are now scheduling publication for November 2022 for the full music edition and further editions to follow.
+We remain fully committed to publishing this hymnal as soon as possible.
+We are looking at releasing an online and printed sampler shortly.

 We know that many people are looking forward to seeing REH.
 We share this excitement and look forward to sharing this wonderful new hymnal with you all as soon as we are able to bring it to publication.